work about resume contact

 +5% Conversion Rate

-Increased conversion rates by 5% through optimized UX and strategic CTA placement across the Shopify store.
+Through optimized UX and strategic CTA placement across the Shopify store.

 Recognizable Brand Identity

-Established a recognizable brand identity, strengthening awareness and positioning the brand within the competitive shapewear and athleisure market.
+Positioned the brand within the competitive shapewear and athleisure market.

 Seamless Shopping Experience